Medical Humanities

 News

-Viriditas: The Soul of Medicine is a new, student-led magazine affiliated with the Baylor Medical Humanities Program.
+Viriditas: The Soul of Medicine is a student-led magazine affiliated with the Baylor Medical Humanities Program.
 This magazine is dedicated to offering a platform for Baylor students who are passionate about healthcare.
 Through prose, poetry, and visual art, the publication aims to bridge the gap between medicine and the arts in the Baylor community and beyond.

 Success Stories